 Here is a link to a video created by students at The Leverett Elementary School in central Massachusetts after a four day workshop where each student created their own book with words and pictures- the video is made by these young storytellers and may have a few rough edges but they proudly showed it alongside their finished digital and printed products at our final assembly together.

-DOZENS OF SCHOOLS IN MASSACHUSETTS, NEW JERSEY, MARYLAND, FLORIDA, VERMONT, TENNESSEE, VIRGINIA, ILLINOIS, PENNSYLVANIA, SOUTH CAROLINA, NORTH CAROLINA, NEW HAMPSHIRE, CONNECTICUT AND CALIFORNIA, AND AROUND THE WORLD TO THE AMERICAN SCHOOL OF GUATEMALA, BRENT MANILA INTERNATIONAL SCHOOL, THE REGENTS SCHOOL BANGKOK, THE NATIONAL SCHOOL FOR THE DEAF-DOMINICAN REPUBLIC,THE BRITISH INTERNATIONAL SCHOOL PHUKET, THE CONCORDIA SCHOOL SHANGHAI, THE INTERNATIONAL SCHOOL OF MONGOLIA, DURI CHEVRON INTERNATIONAL SCHOOL SUMATRA INDONESIA, QATAR ACADEMY, INTERNATIONAL SCHOOL OF LONDON-QATAR, KING ABDULLAH UNIVERSITY OF SCIENCE AND TECHNOLOGY-JEDDAH KSA,NEW INTERNATIONAL SCHOOL BANGKOK AND THE UNITED COMMUNITY SCHOOL SHANGHAI
+DOZENS OF SCHOOLS IN MASSACHUSETTS, NEW JERSEY, MARYLAND, FLORIDA, VERMONT, TENNESSEE, VIRGINIA, ILLINOIS, PENNSYLVANIA, SOUTH CAROLINA, NORTH CAROLINA, NEW HAMPSHIRE, CONNECTICUT AND CALIFORNIA, AND AROUND THE WORLD TO THE AMERICAN SCHOOL OF GUATEMALA, BRENT MANILA INTERNATIONAL SCHOOL, THE REGENTS SCHOOL BANGKOK, THE NATIONAL SCHOOL FOR THE DEAF-DOMINICAN REPUBLIC,THE BRITISH INTERNATIONAL SCHOOL PHUKET, THE CONCORDIA SCHOOL SHANGHAI, THE INTERNATIONAL SCHOOL OF MONGOLIA, DURI CHEVRON INTERNATIONAL SCHOOL SUMATRA INDONESIA, QATAR ACADEMY, INTERNATIONAL SCHOOL OF LONDON-QATAR, KING ABDULLAH UNIVERSITY OF SCIENCE AND TECHNOLOGY-JEDDAH KSA,NEW INTERNATIONAL SCHOOL BANGKOK, DULWICH COLLEGE BEIJING AND THE UNITED COMMUNITY SCHOOL SHANGHAI

 TEACHER AND LIBRARIAN REFERENCES HAPPILY PROVIDED